 here K = Drag Coefficient of the falling object (it depends on the inclination of the shape and some other criteria like airflow)

 A = cross sectional area of the object falling

 Terminal Velocity varies directly with the weight of the object. (see equation 5)

-An object with a large cross-sectional area will fall slower than an object with smaller area. (see equation 5, Area A is in denominator)
+An object with a large cross-sectional area will fall slower than an object with a smaller area. (see equation 5, Area A is in the denominator)

-Again an object with higher drag coefficient falls slower than an object with lower drag coefficient. (see equation 5, K is in denominator)
+Again an object with a higher drag coefficient falls slower than an object with a lower drag coefficient. (see equation 5, K is in the denominator)